mlochbaum/BQN/doc/group.md

         ' '((⊢-˜¬×+`)∘=⊔⊢)"  string with  spaces   "

 Trailing spaces are ignored because Group with equal-length arguments never produces trailing empty groups—to intentionally include them you'd replace `=` with `(=∾0˙)`.
 But in string processing we probably want to avoid empty words anywhere.
 To make this happen, we should increase the word index only once per group of spaces.
-We can do this by taking the prefix sum of a list that is 1 only for a space with no space before it.
-To make such a list, we can use the [Shift Before](shift.md) function, giving a list of previous elements.
-To treat the first element as if it's before a space (so that leading spaces have no effect rather than creating an initial empty group), we shift in a 1.
+We can do this by applying Plus Scan to a list that is 1 only for a space with no space before it.
+This list is produced using [Shift Before](shift.md) to get a list of previous elements.
+To treat the first element as though it's before a space (so that leading spaces have no effect rather than creating an initial empty group), we shift in a 1.

         (⊢≍1⊸»<⊢) ' '="  string with  spaces   "  # All, then filtered, spaces
         ≍⟜(⊢-˜¬×·+`1⊸»<⊢)' '="  string with  spaces   "  # More processing